nodarhub/hdk_setup/README.md

 Also configures ISC DHCP server with subnets for camera interfaces.

-### PTP Master (Both platforms)
+### PTP Master

-Installs and configures Linux PTP (ptp4l) for precision time synchronization:

-- Operates as PTP master clock for connected cameras
+The device acts as the PTP master clock for the connected cameras.
+Two backends are used depending on the board's timestamping capabilities:

+**ptp4l — AGX Orin & OnLogic** (`ptp/`)

+- Linux PTP (`ptp4l`) with hardware timestamping (falls back to software if unavailable)
 - Uses E2E (End-to-End) delay mechanism
 - Creates `linuxptp.service` for automatic startup and restart on failure

+**ptpd — Orin Nano** (`ptpd/`)

+- The Orin Nano's camera adapter has no PTP hardware clock, so `ptpd` is used with software timestamping (`preset=masteronly`)
+- Same E2E delay mechanism and announce/sync intervals as the ptp4l config
+- Generates `/etc/ptpd/ptpd.conf` and creates `ptpd.service` for automatic startup and restart on failure

 ### PTP Slave (OnLogic only, opt-in)